 In a world of limited budgets and urgent demands for change, a common path for structured products business managers is to take on more responsibility for delivering the changes themselves.
 In reality it is extremely hard to deliver real change by squeezing a little extra from the existing teams, regardless of how talented and capable the team are.
 This can be a false economy and lead to slower, not faster change.

-To find out more you can email us at firstname.lastname@example.org or by clicking on the banner below.
+To find out more, please email us at firstname.lastname@example.org.